TA

 What's the best Brex alternative for large enterprises?+

 Coupa, once a company has outgrown card-level spend controls and needs a full source-to-pay suite for sourcing, contracts, and supplier risk.
-It doesn't publish pricing and takes months to implement, so it's a fit for enterprises rather than a direct Brex switch.
+It doesn't publish pricing and takes months to implement, so it's a fit for enterprises rather than a direct Brex switch, and most companies keep it paired with a card provider (Brex ships a Coupa Pay integration) rather than dropping cards altogether.
 Companies already standardized on SAP ERP or S/4HANA should look at SAP Ariba instead, though its systems-integrator-led rollouts put it out of range for anyone still comparing free tiers.

 Brex alternatives: pricing compared